bieli/OTRS-online-chat/README.md

 How to install package in OTRS 3 ?
 -----------------------------------

-from console: /opt/otrs/$ perl bin/otrs.PackageManager.pl -a build -p OtrsOnlineChat.opm
+from console: /opt/otrs/$ perl bin/otrs.PackageManager.pl -a install -p OtrsOnlineChat.opm

 from admin panel: http://OTRS-LOCATION/otrs/index.pl?Action=AdminPackageManager